-- 2.11 During 2019-20 the Council had 33 elected Members and around 230 (full time equivalent) staff (officers). - 2.12 The Council's constitution set out how the Council operates its business and its decision-making processes.
+- 2.11 During 2020-21 the Council had 33 elected Members and in March 2021 there were 287 staff (officers). - 2.12 The Council's constitution set out how the Council operated its business and its decision-making processes.
 Members and officers followed a Code of Conduct to ensure standards in the way they undertake their duties, decision making and aims to ensure ethical standards and increase public confidence in the integrity of their local members. - 2.13 The Council had a Mayoral and Executive style decision-making structure.
 The Council had one main Overview and Scrutiny Committee consisting of 11 councillors, which met regularly to consider performance and portfolio reports.
-A number of other committees dealt with specific areas of council business including Planning, Licensing, Audit & Governance and Human Resources.

-2.14 The Council's elected Members worked collaboratively with all public services and other key partners to reduce duplication of work and improve customer service.
-The Council was a member body of the following Strategic Partnerships:
+A number of other committees dealt with specific areas of council business including: Planning, Licensing, Audit & Governance and Personnel Panel. - 2.14 The Council's elected Members worked collaboratively with all public services and other key partners to reduce duplication of work and improve customer service.
+The Council was a member body of the following Strategic Partnerships.